-This 9 week Student Book is the second book of our 4 book, full year Ready to Read program.
+This 9 week Student Book is the second book of our 4 book, full-year Ready to Read program.
 Use it with the Teacher's Guide and enjoy the short, daily lessons and daily worksheets!
-The rest of the series is anticipated to be launched from now until early 2021.

 Our second book in the series is called At the Pond and focuses on the insects, plants, and animals that call this habitat their home... this unit is absolutely stunning!
 We have amazing custom illustrations all throughout this book that will pull you in keep your kids hungry for more!

 NEW: The student book has now been split up into book A and book B to make it more manageable for students to carry.
 It is still the same, just divided into two books for students.
 Each book contains the cut out for those weeks.

 This purchase will provide you with a printed copy of the At the Pond Student Book

 Number of weeks included in each book: 9 weeks (36 weeks total with all 4 books)